naveed0395/AlertingSystem/README.md

 ## Additional Notes

-- Ensure that the required ports (5432 for PostgreSQL and 25 for SMTP) are not being used by other applications on your system.
+- Ensure that the required ports (1025 and 8025) are not being used by other applications on your system.

-- Customize the `is_validator_address` function in the Python script to check if addresses belong to validators based on your requirements.

 - Adjust the SMTP server configuration(Mailhog) and the function `sendEmail` according to your SMTP server requirements.